 Wouldn’t it be great if your target users discovered your high-value product through an ad, ended up on the subsequent post-click landing page, purchased immediately, and become brand advocates forever?

 Unfortunately, this is rarely the case.

 WordStream reports that the median conversion rate of a Google Ads campaign is 2.35%.
 However, even among the top ten percent of Google Ads accounts with an 11% conversion rate; a one, two or three-touch customer journey from discovery to purchase is elusive, if it ever happens at all.
 Couple that with the fact that Salesforce states that it takes 6 to 8 touches to generate a viable sales lead and it can seem like it’s an impossible feat to close sales from PPC ads.

 So how do you increase your chances of driving new sales from Google Ads and PPC?
-Creating personalized post-click landing pages consistent with your branding because they’re an excellent way to optimize your brand development throughout your customer’s journey.
+Creating personalized landing pages consistent with your branding.
+This is how Adobe optimize their pages for brand development throughout the customer journey.

 Regardless of the specific path, post-click landing pages function as a centerpiece of brand development for users across all of your digital properties, while they move farther down the road to conversion.
 The intersection of brand marketing and post-click landing pages is especially important because post-click landing pages are the impetus for your target personas, segments, and customers to take action at every stage of the nurturing and onboarding process.

 A tremendous part of your customer’s journey takes place on personalized post-click landing pages.
 Much of this lead nurturing also occurs within email marketing, in-app messaging, and other marketing automation.

 According to Bop Design, 48% of consumers said that the most critical time to gain their loyalty is when they make their first purchase or begin service.
 In other words, your first interaction with a target persona is important to make a strong impression of your brand.
 To that point, it’s likely that the first exposure your personas have to your product is a post-click landing page.